-Consequences of Rear-End Collisions in St. Charles
+What are the Consequences of Rear-End Collisions in St. Charles?

 A rear-end impact can place great strain on a person’s body.
 Suffering a hit from behind can affect a person’s neck, back, shoulders, and hips.
 High-speed collisions can even force a person’s head to hit the steering wheel or windshield.
 Wearing a seatbelt can also help to limit these injuries, but rear-end collisions rarely result in the deployment of airbags.

 As a result, it is not uncommon for people in rear-end accidents to suffer life-altering injuries.
 These can include: